Get Justice: Appeal the Divorce Settlement

 If the Court of Appeals does find there was an error in the trial court's decision, it will most commonly send the case back down to the trial court to allow the court to correct its error.
 In certain circumstances, a party may request a substitution of the judge when the case returns to the trial court level.

 The challenges that come with an appeal should not dissuade you, but they should prepare you for the task ahead.
 Many cases have been successfully appealed for issues relating to divorce, child placement, child support, and other areas of family law.
+Our Milwaukee divorce attorneys can quote a flat fee for the cost of your appeal.
 Schedule a consultation with one of our experienced family law attorneys to discuss your appellate options.